ziad-rima/Conference-Ticket-Generator/README.md

     }
 ```

-When I got to the part when the user clicks the submit button, I realized I should've taken a slightly different approach to validating the file type and inputs, I wrote separate functions for both:
+When I got to the part where the user clicks the submit button, I realized I should've taken a slightly different approach to validating the file type and inputs, I wrote separate functions for both:

 ```js
   const validateFileType = () => {